 Botha and Chan have two children, a daughter born in 2006 and a son born in 2008.

 Outside of investment, Botha is a fan of rugby and played both during high school and while attending Stanford.
-More recently, Botha and Chan are involved with various philanthropic efforts, including financial support of the San Francisco Philharmonic.
+More recently, Botha and Chan have been involved with various philanthropic efforts, including financial support for the San Francisco Philharmonic.
 The couple also sponsors a professorship in economics and the Botha-Chan global innovation program at Stanford University.